logo

 • Delays in executing the plans: When there is no responsibility and authority balanced, it is difficult to execute the plans and adopt new systems because no one will be able to go for adjustments.
 The responsibilities unmatched with authorities will not allow employees to go extra miles for business growth.

 • Lack of Accountability and Learning: When no one takes responsibility for problems, there’s a missed opportunity for learning and improvement.
-Understanding and addressing the root causes of issues is essential for continuous improvement, but this can't happen in a blame-centric culture.
+Understanding and addressing the root causes of issues is essential for continuous improvement in manufacturing, but this can't happen in a blame-centric culture.

 • Decreased Collaboration and Communication: When departments are more focused on blaming each other, they are less likely to collaborate effectively.
 This lack of cooperation can lead to poor communication, resulting in misunderstandings and errors that compromise quality.